wjr2/reinstall_homebrew/README.md

 #### Problems with these scripts?

+     	Have you tapped the appropriate homebrew repos?

-	Contact Billy at fdf16862 - at - opayq.com
+	OK, OK.
+You can contact Billy at fdf16862 - at - opayq.com

 #### The MIT License (MIT)